sparkfun/SparkFun_Qwiic_WAV_Trigger_Pro/docs/firmware.md

 ## STM32 CubeProgrammer Software

 Uploading new firmware is best done using the [STM32 CubeProgrammer](https://www.st.com/en/development-tools/stm32cubeprog.html) software.
-You can upload new firmware to the board over USB, USB-to-Serial converter like the [Serial Basic]() connected to the serial PTH pins, or with an STLink debugger and the SWD header.
+You can upload new firmware to the board over USB-C, USB-to-Serial converter like the [Serial Basic Breakout - 3.3V USB-C](https://www.sparkfun.com/sparkfun-serial-basic-breakout-ch340c-and-usb-c.html) connected to the serial PTH pins, or with an STLink debugger and the SWD header.
 We strongly recommend uploading over USB since all you need is a USB-C cable, closing the BOOT jumper/tying BOOT to GND, and a computer with the STM32 Cube Programmer software.
 This guide only covers uploading new firmware over USB-C.

 Start by downloading the CubeProgrammer software for your operating system from [this page](https://www.st.com/en/development-tools/stm32cubeprog.html).
 Note, downloading does require submitting a valid e-mail and clicking a confirmation link sent to that e-mail.
 Once downloaded, follow the installation instructions and then open Cube Programmer and you should be greeted by a screen similar to the image below: